gryf/vimwiki2html/README.rst

     will produce two separate lists, not like in VimWiki html parser single list with second item having swallowed empty line.

-- Tables

-  - no aligning for the columns (``VimWiki2HTML`` doesn't do that either, TBD)

 - Mathematical formulae (both - inline and block)
 - Blockquotes
 - Tags
 - Configurable explicit html tags (besides default list)

-Things on the non supported list is either second priority things (anchors definitely need to be fixed) and things, which I have no interested in.
+Most of those are either second priority for implementation or things, which I have no interested in.

 License